Aqua Teen Hunger Force: Merchandise

 Several pieces of merchandise have been made for the series, including T-shirts, caps, wristbands, patches, and buttons featuring characters in the series.
 Master Shake and Carl Halloween costumes for adults were also available.
 There was also a series of collectible action figures and plush toys available along with car decals.
 Several pieces of custom merchandise were available on the Adult Swim Shop before the site quietly shut down in March 2012.
 Aqua Teen Hunger Force Colon Movie Film for Theaters Colon the Soundtrack, the soundtrack to the film, was released in stores on April 10, 2007.
-On November 3, 2009, a Christmas album sung by characters from the show was released entitled Have Yourself a Meaty Little Christmas was released in stores.
+On November 3, 2009, a Christmas album titled Have Yourself a Meaty Little Christmas sung by characters from the show was released in stores.

 In September 2010, Adult Swim Shop introduced a full scale, functioning hot air balloon in the likeness of Meatwad at a cost of $70,000.
 The purchase includes a piloted, one-hour ride anywhere in the continental United States, and the buyer got to keep it although a pilot's license would be required to actually fly it.
 The balloon was the most expensive item on Adult Swim Shop, surpassing the Metalocalypse "Dethklok Fountain" fountain, which was released early in 2010 for $40,000.
 The hot air balloon is no longer available.